3cqs-coder/SymBot/docs/README.md

 - 1GB RAM minimum but recommended at least 4GB
 - 1GB disk space minimum

 **NOTE:** Trading requires your system and internet connection to be running 24/7.
-Any interruption could result in missed trades, signals, etc.
+Any interruption could result in missed trades, signals, etc. See also [Disclaimer](#disclaimer).

 ## Installation